Biniam Girmay: Career

+Early life and career

+Biniam comes from a cycling family, having watched the Tour de France with his carpenter father on television each year; both his brother and his cousin, Meron Teshome, are also professional cyclists.

+At 12 years old, Biniam won his first mountain bike competition, and in his teens he was selected to represent Eritrea as a junior in the African Championships, where he attracted the attention of a UCI scout, who invited him to train at the World Cycling Centre in Switzerland.

-After discovering cycling through his cousin Meron Teshome, Girmay joined the World Cycling Centre in 2018 for his second junior year.
+Biniam left Eritrea and moved to Switzerland to join the WCC in 2018 for his second junior year.
 That year, he became a triple junior cycling champion of Africa, winning the road race, time trial and team time trial.
-He also won the first stage of Aubel–Thimister–Stavelot, beating out favorite Remco Evenepoel.
+He also won the first stage of Aubel–Thimister–Stavelot, beating favourite Remco Evenepoel.

 In 2019, with the Eritrea national team, he won the third stage in a sprint of the La Tropicale Amissa Bongo, his first professional victory.
-This made Girmay the first cyclist born in the 2000s to win a professional race.
-His success continued, winning stage 5 of the Tour of Rwanda in a sprint against experienced riders, including Joseph Areruya and Daniel Turek who finished 2nd and 3rd.
+This made Biniam the first cyclist born in the 2000s to win a professional race.
+His success continued, winning stage 5 of the Tour du Rwanda in a sprint against experienced riders, including Joseph Areruya and Daniel Turek who finished 2nd and 3rd.